Hawkes Bay Today

 Advertise with NZME.

-One worker said the process has been handled in “an impersonal, top-down manner, with little regard for the human impact or the potential consequences for public service delivery”.
+Another worker said the process has been handled in “an impersonal, top-down manner, with little regard for the human impact or the potential consequences for public service delivery”.

 The restructure reportedly cites the commercialisation of key community facilities, including Ocean Spa, Par 2 Mini Golf, Kennedy Park Resort and the Napier Conference Centre as a key driver.

-An annual plan hearing and deliberation process is currently under way to determine the future of these facilities.
+An annual plan hearing and deliberation process is under way to determine the future of these facilities.

-A source said: “There are fears that essential community services may be reduced or outsourced without public consultation.”
+A source said: “There are fears that essential community services may be reduced or outsourced without public consultation”.

 Miller said the council acknowledged this was a difficult time for many of its staff, who are deeply committed to serving the Napier community.